raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 Due to some language feature differences between Koka and Pen, I needed to make some modifications to the algorithm.
 First, Pen doesn't need any complex algorithm for in-place record updates with heap reuse specialization because it has syntax for record updates and its lowered to its mid-level intermediate representation (MIR) where the RC algorithm is applied directly.

-Although I've also implemented generic heap reuse for heap blocks initially, I've reverted it back for now because I realized that it won't improve performance much due to some language differences between Pen and the languages in the paper.
-In addition, the implementation doesn't implement borrow inference either.
+Secondly, although I've also implemented generic reuse of heap blocks that matches their frees and allocations in functions initially, I've reverted it back for now because I realized that it won't improve performance much in Pen because of lack of pattern matching syntax and unboxing of small record.
+In addition, the implementation doesn't include borrow inference yet as it had the least contribution to performance in a previous paper.

 The main part of the algorithms are implemented in the files below for a compiler itself and a FFI library: